 - Attach the right files.
 When trying to attach a file to an email quickly, especially from a mobile device, you just might select that embarrassing vacation photo as opposed to your resume.
 (It’s a great idea to name your files, too!)

 Always take one final look at the entire email before sending.
-This includes the “to” and “cc”/”bcc” fields, subject line, and entire body of email.
-Be weary of forwarding messages rather than replying, and vice versa.
+This includes the “to” and “cc”/”bcc” fields, subject line, and the entire body of the email.
+Be wary of forwarding messages rather than replying, and vice versa.
 Check spelling, grammar, and any numerical characters (phone numbers, email addresses, mailing addresses, salary information, etc.) to ensure information is correct.